Photo of a microphone in front of recording software

 Introduction

 Yet, building and deploying products that use machine learning is incredibly challenging.
-Consultants report that 87% of machine learning projects fail and 53% do not make it from prototype to production.
-Building an accurate model with machine learning techniques is already difficult, but building a product and a business requires also collecting the right data, building an entire software product around the model, protecting users from harm caused by model mistakes, and successfully deploying, scaling, and operating the product with the machine-learned models.
+Consultants report that 87 percent of machine-learning projects fail and 53 percent do not make it from prototype to production.
+Building an accurate model with machine-learning techniques is already difficult, but building a product and a business requires also collecting the right data, building an entire software product around the model, protecting users from harm caused by model mistakes, and successfully deploying, scaling, and operating the product with the machine-learned models.
 Pulling this off successfully requires a wide range of skills, including data science and statistics, but also domain expertise and data management skills, software engineering capabilities, business skills, and often also knowledge about user experience design, security, safety, and ethics.

 Let us illustrate the challenges of building a product with machine-learning components with an illustrative scenario, set a few years ago when deep neural networks first started to dominate speech recognition technology.

 During this research, Sidney talked with friends in other university departments who frequently conduct interviews for their research.
-They often need to transcribe recorded interviews (say 40 interviews, each 40 to 90 minutes long) for further analysis, and they are frustrated with current transcription services.
-Most researchers at the time used transcription services that employed other humans to transcribe the audio recordings (e.g., by hiring crowdsourced workers on Amazon’s Mechanical Turk in the backend), usually priced at about 1.50 dollars per minute and with a processing time of several days.
-At this time, a few services for machine-generated transcriptions and subtitles existed, such as Youtube’s automated subtitles, but their quality was not great, especially when it came to technical vocabulary.
-Similarly, Sidney found that conference organizers are increasingly interested in providing live captions for talks to improve accessibility for conference attendees.
+They often need to transcribe recorded interviews (say forty interviews, each forty to ninety minutes long) for further analysis, and they are frustrated with current transcription services.
+Most researchers at the time used transcription services that employed other humans to transcribe the audio recordings (e.g., by hiring crowdsourced workers on Amazon’s Mechanical Turk in the back end), usually priced at about $1.50 per minute and with a processing time of several days.
+At this time, a few services for machine-generated transcriptions and subtitles existed, such as YouTube’s automated subtitles, but their quality was not great, especially when it came to technical vocabulary.
+Similarly, Sidney found that conference organizers were increasingly interested in providing live captions for talks to improve accessibility for conference attendees.
 Again, existing live-captioning solutions often either had humans in the loop and were expensive or they produced low-quality transcripts.

 Sidney quickly realizes that, even though the models trained in research are a great starting point, it will be a long path toward building a business with a stable product.
 To build a commercially viable product, there are lots of challenges: